 Analysis and Test Results

 We found that it's not just the plate material but also the overall geometry of the hair straightening iron that influences glide performance, as some models require much more force than others to ensure the plates make full contact with your hair.
-We think the CHI G2, the Hot Tools Ceramic Signature Series, and the Remington S5500 had the best performance in our glide test.
+We found the CHI G2, the Hot Tools Ceramic Signature Series, and the Remington S5500 to perform best in our glide test.
 These three straightening irons all have ceramic or titanium/ceramic plates.
-They had the least resistance in our side-by-side straightening test with the hair extensions
+They had the least resistance in our side-by-side straightening test with the hair extensions.

 Next, we moved on to comparing and scoring the thermal properties of these products.
 We looked at the claimed temperature range, the accuracy at the upper end of that range, and if there is an automatic safety shut-off that will turn off the flat iron if you accidentally leave it powered on.
 We used a thermocouple hooked up to a digital multimeter to measure the temperature, recording the value once it was stable for approximately 5 seconds.
 While a non-contact IR thermometer would have been nice to use, the highly reflective nature of the polished plates makes it hard to get an accurate reading with that type of thermometer.

 The CHI G2 impressed us the most in this metric.
 Its maximum listed temperature is 425°F, which is closely aligned with our measured temperature; our meter recorded a peak temperature of 421°F. This flat iron will also automatically turn off after an hour.